smikhalevski/roqueform/README.md

 - Input is submitted;
 - Errors received from the backend are displayed.

-Phases are non-intersecting, can happen in different order, or even in parallel as with async validation.
+Phases are non-intersecting, and can happen in a different order, or even in parallel as with async validation.

 Roqueform provides a robust API for the input state management and a flexible [Enhancers](#enhancers) to extend the functionality.